suppqt/ha_mars_hydro/README.md

 [![Community Forum][forum-shield]][forum]

 ## Mars Hydro Cloud Integration
-This integration communicates with the Mars Hydro Cloud and controls and monitors your Mars Hydro light devices through Home Assistant.
+This integration communicates with the Mars Hydro Cloud and controls and monitors your Mars Hydro devices (lights and fans) through Home Assistant.

+⚠️ Warning: API only supports one device to be logged in, so you will get kicked out of the app as soon as you login.

+## Additional Note
+Since I only own one device (an FC3000 Light), I initially focused on supporting that device.
+However, support for **fans** and their controls has now been added.
+If you have the Bluetooth Stick, this integration should work with your devices.

+## Features Added:
+- **Fan Entity**:
+  - Control fan speed via a slider (25%-100%).
+  - Monitor fan speed as a percentage.
+- **Fan Sensors**:
+  - **Temperature (°F and °C)**.
+  - **Humidity**.
+  - **Fan speed**.
+- **Device Images**: (work in progress)
+  - Device images are getting displayed in Home Assistant soon

 ## Background
-- This integration is designed for **Mars Hydro FC3000** and other compatible models that are running with the Bluetooth USB Stick.
+- This integration is designed for **Mars Hydro FC...** lights and compatible fans running with the Bluetooth USB Stick.
-- It allows you to control the light's brightness, control the switch, and retrieve the brightness sensor value for your device.
+- It allows you to:
+  - Control light brightness and fan speed.
+  - Control device power via a switch.
+  - Monitor brightness, temperature, humidity, and fan speed.
-- This integration is built to be used with the Home Assistant platform, providing an easy way to manage your Mars Hydro lights through the cloud API.
+- This integration is built for the Home Assistant platform to manage your Mars Hydro devices through the cloud API.

 ## Setup